craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 #### The Flea Market
 South of [[#The Crossroads]] and east of [[#The Levee]] stands a large crumbled building known as the "Flea Market".

+What was once the ground floor has crumbled to its supports.
+Those few rooms that are not impassable are derelict, and devoid of occupants.

+Taking the stairs from within the building or the makeshift ramp from outside will lead you to the second floor.
+This second floor is chock-full of independent merchants and scavs looking to flip scrap or artifacts for food and water.

 #### The Forester's Hut